imj-1/rhf-demo/README.md

 ### 6. Improved performance with controlled components

 - Components do not re-render when you type into form fields unlike traditional react forms where every keystroke would cause the component an dits children to re-render

+### Notes:

+- noValidate attribute prevents browser validation to allow rhf to handle validation of the fields